harihaysrun/coffee/README.md

 <img src="https://github.com/harihaysrun/coffee/blob/main/images/readme/main.png">

 <!-- # Project name and summary -->
 "What coffee should I drink today?" is a question I find myself asking rather frequently.
-I tend to stick to the same order (cold brew) at the same two shops (Starbucks / Coffee Bean).
-Life won't be interesting if we keep drinking the same coffee every day for the rest of our lives.

-This inspired me to start "Where's my coffee?", a coffee shop explorer and randomiser that recommends users a type of coffee and shop, so that they can go on to explore the shop's menu and perhaps even make an order with them.
+I tend to stick to the same coffee type (cold brew) when I'm at home or outside.
+The repetitiveness of drinking the same coffee every day has inspired me to start "Where's my coffee?", a coffee shop explorer and randomiser that recommends users a type of coffee and shop, so that they can go on to explore the shop's menu and perhaps even make an order with them.

 If you find yourself asking the same question like I do, then this is for you.